Blog

 Step 1: Define Your Use Case

-• What specific tasks do you want the robot to perform?
+• What specific tasks do you want automated?

 • Where will the robot operate (indoor/outdoor/both)?